White-tailed kite

-The white-tailed kite (Elanus leucurus) is a small raptor found in western North America and parts of South America.
+The white-tailed kite (Elanus leucurus) is a small raptor found in South America and parts of western North America.
 It replaces the related Old World black-winged kite in its native range.

 Taxonomy

-The white-tailed kite was described in 1818 by the French ornithologist, someone who studies birds, Louis Pierre Vieillot under the binomial name Milvus leucurus with the type locality as Paraguay.
-It is now one of four species in the genus Elanus which was introduced in 1809 by the French zoologist Jules-César Savigny.
+The white-tailed kite was described in 1818 by French ornithologist Louis Pierre Vieillot under the binomial name Milvus leucurus, with the type locality as Paraguay.
+It is now one of four species in the genus Elanus, which was introduced in 1809 by French zoologist Jules-César Savigny.
 The word Elanus is from Ancient Greek elanos for a "kite".
 The specific epithet leucurus is from the Ancient Greek leukouros for "white-tailed": leukos is "white" and oura is "tail".

-For some recent decades, it was lumped with the black-winged kite of Europe and Africa as Elanus caeruleus and was collectively called black-shouldered kite.^{[4]} However, the American Ornithologists' Union accepted a more recent argument that the white-tailed kite differed from the Old-World species in size, shape, plumage, and behavior, and that these differences were sufficient to warrant full species status.^{[5]} Thus, the white-tailed kite was returned to its original name.
-Meanwhile, the Old World E. caeruleus is once again called black-winged kite, while the name black-shouldered kite is now reserved for an Australian species, Elanus axillaris, which had also been lumped into E. caeruleus but is now regarded as separate again.
+For some recent decades, it was lumped with the black-winged kite of Europe and Africa as Elanus caeruleus and was collectively called black-shouldered kite.^{[4]} However, the American Ornithologists' Union accepted a more recent argument that the white-tailed kite differed from the Old World species in size, shape, plumage, and behavior, and that these differences were sufficient to warrant full species status.^{[5]} Thus, the white-tailed kite was returned to its original name.
+Meanwhile, the Old World E. caeruleus is once again called black-winged kite, while the name black-shouldered kite is now reserved for an Australian species, Elanus axillaris, which had also been lumped into E. caeruleus, but is now regarded as separate again.

 Description

-The coloration of the white-tailed kite is gull-like, but its shape and flight is falcon-like, with a rounded tail.
+The coloration of the white-tailed kite is gull-like, but its shape and flight are falcon-like, with a rounded tail.
 While it has white faces and white underparts, it has black wingtips, beaks, and shoulders.
 Contrastingly, the white-tailed kite has deep red eyes that stand out at night.
-A mid-sized kite, it measures 35–43 cm in length, spans 88–102 cm across the wings and weighs 250–380 g.
-Both the wings and tail are relatively elongated, and the tarsus measures around 3.6 cm.
+A mid-sized kite, it measures 35–43 cm in length, spans 88–102 cm across the wings, and weighs 250–380 g.
+Both the wings and tail are relatively elongated, and the tarsi measure around 3.6 cm.